meltingscales/2019-team-07f/README.md

 - Run `vagrant up` in this directory!

+The web application will be accessible at `localhost:8080/searchable-video-library/`.

 ## The manual way
 There are manual build instructions for the webserver inside `/server`.